grantcolley/dotnetwhat/README.md

 - `O(n)`: Grows steadily
 - `O(n²)`: Slows down fast with large input
 - `O(2ⁿ)`: Unusable beyond ~20 items

+## AI Agents in the IDE
+#### Copilot Chat
+GitHub Copilot - In Visual Studio, use the Copilot free plan.
+GitHub Pro subscription does not include Copilot Pro.

+#### Codex
+Codex – OpenAI’s coding agent.
+Visual Studio Code offers the best integration with your ChatGPT Pro subscription as long as you install the official Codex extension and login using your ChatGPT account.

 ## Glossary
 * **Background GC** *- applies only to generation 2 collections and is enabled by default*